Braubach, view of the Marksburg

 Discover the Marksburg – the only medieval hilltop castle in the Middle Rhine Valley to have survived intact.

-Site: Turner’s painting site is not yet marked
+Site: The implementation of Turner’s painting site is planned for summer 2024.

 Public Transport: Braubach railway station: approx. 5 min. walk

-By bike: Rheinradweg cycle route – no detour necessary
+By bike: Rheinradweg cycle route – slight detour of aprox.
+1 min.

 Parking: Parking available in the immediate vicinity